amasse3/AzureAD-Baseline-MLZ/doc/AAD-Config-Baseline.md

 </p>
 </details>

-## 8. Choose a hybrid identity configuration
+## 9. Optional: evaluate hybrid identity options
 Microsoft’s identity solutions span on-premises and cloud-based capabilities.
 These solutions create a common user identity for authentication and authorization to all resources.
 This configuration has 2 parts:
 - [ ] [Synchronization](#synchronization)
 - [ ] [Authentication](#authentication)